Table of Contents

 - Battery connected in AC (and not in DC via a hybrid inverter)

-- Photovoltaic inverters: one meter per installation allows measuring their performance separately and detecting potential problems more easily.
+- Photovoltaic inverters: one meter per installation allows for measuring their performance separately and detecting potential problems more easily.

 RS485 communication bus and internet connection